ton731/machine-learning-notes/Docker/network.md

 ### DNS and how Containers find each other
 - Static IP's and using IP's for talking to containers is an anti-pattern.
-Because when you stop and restart the container, the IP may change.
-Do your best to avoid it.
+Because when you stop and restart the container, the IP may change, so it's not a good way to find other containers in Docker.
 - DNS naming is the solution.
 Docker uses the container names as the equivalent of a host name for containers talking to each other.
 - `docker container run -d --name nginx1 --network my_app_net nginx:alpine`
 - `docker container run -d --name nginx2 --network my_app_net nginx:alpine`